Who Is Liable for a Tire Blowout Accident?

 Common Causes of Tire Blowout Accidents

-The life of commercial truck tires differs depending on brand, maintenance, and how often they are used.
+The life of commercial truck tires differs depending on the brand, maintenance, and how often they are used.
 On average, tires on a commercial vehicle last for 300,000 miles; sometimes more, sometimes less.
 If a tire blowout accident happens, chances are good that the truck driver failed to maintain their vehicle.
-The most common causes of tire blowout accidents in commercial trucks includes:
+The most common causes of tire blowout accidents in commercial trucks include:

 - Improperly aired tires